 Since 1 January 2018, the German maternity protection act (Mutterschutzgesetz, MuSchG) has also been applicable to students and doctoral candidates.
 The MuSchG governs the health protection provisions for the mother and the (unborn) child during pregnancy, after delivery, and during the breastfeeding period.
 It applies to all expectant mothers, regardless of their marital status and/

 In order to comply with the protection provisions, doctoral candidates with an employment relationship must report to their employer, while doctoral students without an employment relationship must report to the Central Doctoral Students' Office in Division I as soon as they are aware of the pregnancy and know the expected date of birth.

 We will be happy to advise you in more detail in a personal appointment.

 We offer individual, competent, and confidential advice to all doctoral students with a disability or chronic illness.
 We support you in your everyday life as a doctoral student, so that you will not experience any problems due to your health condition.

 Doctoral students who are not employed at the University of Mannheim can contact the commissioner and counselor for disabled students and students with chronic illnesses.

-For doctoral candidates with an employment relationship, the Representative for Employees with a Disability is available.
+Doctoral candidates with an employment relationship can contact the Representative for Employees with a Disability.